 10 Free Things to Do During Spring Break

 - Visit the Pet Store.
-My children are obsessed with the zoo, but they’re just as happy with a trip to the pet store which is much closer and costs nothing except me lifting Star up to look in all the fish tanks for thirty minutes.
+My children are obsessed with the zoo, but they’re just as happy with a trip to the pet store which is much closer and costs nothing except me lifting a toddler up to look in all the fish tanks for thirty minutes.
 I guess I should count it as a workout.

 - Have a movie morning.
 We do movie night almost every Friday night, but doing a movie on a different day of the week and in the morning, rather than at night, seems special.
 And if you do popcorn or bowls of cereal to go along with it, that’s extra fun.

 - Go on a scavenger hunt walk.
 Sometimes when I really need to get out of the house but the girls are resisting going for a walk, I write down a list of things for them to find while we’re out and suddenly they’re all enthusiastic.
 From a potato bug to a newspaper to a red leaf to two people walking together, having something to look for and then cross off their list is one of their favorite activities.

 - Eat a meal al fresco.
 Whether it’s a picnic lunch in the park or dinner on the back patio, any meal eaten outside is automatically more fun.
 Plus, when the weather is gorgeous, you want to take advantage of it!

 - Visit a new park.
 We have a park within a quick walk of our front door, but most cities are FULL of great parks and I try to keep a running list of new ones to check out.
 And my children are at the golden ages where they actually can play on their own now and I can sit on a bench and read a book.

 - Arrange a backyard play date.
 My girls LOVE having friends over and would happily play for hours and hours with friends.
 I especially like it when I can get my act together enough to invite the mom to come too and have lunch together.
 Even a peanut butter sandwich and some store-brand chips seem a lot more fun when you have friends around.
 And I could always use a little more adult interaction.